Skip to Main Content

 Social Justice, Poverty and Race by A clear understanding of social justice requires complex rather than simple answers.
 It requires comfort with ambiguity rather than absolute answers.
 This is counter to viewing right versus wrong, just vs. unjust, or good vs. evil as dichotomies.
 This book provides many examples of where and how to begin to view these as continuums rather than dichotomies.

 Social Justice Databases

-ProQuest Central Full-text periodicals covering "all major subject areas, including business, health and medical, language and literature, social sciences, education, science and technology, as well as...performing and visual arts, history, religion, philosophy, and...thousands of full-text newspapers from around the world".
+ProQuest Central This link opens in a new windowFull-text periodicals covering "all major subject areas, including business, health and medical, language and literature, social sciences, education, science and technology, as well as...performing and visual arts, history, religion, philosophy, and...thousands of full-text newspapers from around the world".

-Religion Database "Religion Database provides a wide range of primarily full-text periodicals and other sources for diverse religious and spiritual studies, covering formal theological studies and commentary on topics of general interest from the perspectives of many worldwide religions."
+Religion Database This link opens in a new window"Religion Database provides a wide range of primarily full-text periodicals and other sources for diverse religious and spiritual studies, covering formal theological studies and commentary on topics of general interest from the perspectives of many worldwide religions."

-Social Science Database "Indexing and full text for hundreds of academic journals, providing extensive coverage across a wide range of social science disciplines including anthropology, communication, criminology, economics, education, political science, psychology, social work, and sociology."
+Social Science Database This link opens in a new window"Indexing and full text for hundreds of academic journals, providing extensive coverage across a wide range of social science disciplines including anthropology, communication, criminology, economics, education, political science, psychology, social work, and sociology."

 Business, Labor, and Social Justice